Aarhus University Seal

 Additional information

-The project is led and conducted by PhD student Mads Pieter van Luttervelt.
-He can be contacted on mpl@ps.au.dk and please, do not hesitate to do so.
-Professor Lotte Bøgh Andersen is the main supervisor and Professor Simon Calmar Andersen is the co-supervisor.
+The project was conducted by PhD student Mads Pieter van Luttervelt, who can be contacted at mpl@ps.au.dk.
+Professor Lotte Bøgh Andersen was main supervisor, and Professor Simon Calmar Andersen was co-supervisor.